 This option is rarely approved.
 There should be a compelling reason for selecting the thesis option.

-We offer a French exam twice per year.
+We offer a French exam two times per year.
 Dates will be announced by the graduate office early in the academic year.
 Information about the examinations in languages other than French may be obtained from the appropriate language department.

 Italian exams (Department of Italian Studies)